-- Letter of intent that outlines the reasons for the student’s interest in the program, the relevance of previous degrees and experience, and the applicant’s goals and ambitions.
+- Statement of Purpose that outlines the reasons for the student’s interest in the program, the relevance of previous degrees and experience, and the applicant’s goals and ambitions.

 - In-person or online interview with the Program Coordinator or member of the Admissions Committee.

 GRE scores are NOT required for students holding a degree from an accredited institution.

 Do you think you might qualify for an application fee waiver?

 Some applicants to the Graduate School at the University of Georgia such as veterans and applicants from feeder schools qualify for an application fee waiver.
 For more information, click here.